FACTBOX-What happens with Brexit if there's no clear winner of UK election?

 The Conservatives are committed to a complete break with the EU regardless of whether a satisfactory exit deal can be reached.
 By contrast, the Liberal Democrats have promised voters a second referendum on whether to accept a deal with Brussels.

 Electoral maths do not favour a second coalition.
-The Liberal Democrats tumbled to eight seats in 2015 from 57 in 2010 and are only forecast to rebound to 14, limiting their ability to take May's support above the require threshold.
+The Liberal Democrats were expected to hold around 16 seats, down from 57 in 2010.
+This limits their ability to take May's support above the require threshold.

 The party is led by Tim Farron, 47, who began his campaign by telling Britons they should have the option of rejecting Brexit in a second referendum and remaining within the EU.

 The Conservatives' other coalition options are limited.
-They can traditionally rely on the support of Northern Ireland's Democratic Unionist Party, who in 2015 won eight seats and are forecast to win the same number again.
+They can traditionally rely on the support of Northern Ireland's Democratic Unionist Party, which holds 10 seats.

-The Scottish National Party (SNP), which won 56 seats at the last election, are at ideological loggerheads with the Conservatives.
+The Scottish National Party (SNP), which was forecast by media commentators to win 35 seats, are at ideological loggerheads with the Conservatives.

-SNP leader Nicola Sturgeon and her London-based deputy Angus Robertson argue that Scotland, where a majority voted to remain in the EU last year, should not be bound by May's plan to withdraw from the EU single market, and have the right to hold an independence referendum at the end of the Brexit process.
+SNP leader Nicola Sturgeon has argued that Scotland, where a majority voted to remain in the EU last year, should not be bound by May's plan to withdraw from the EU single market, and have the right to hold an independence referendum at the end of the Brexit process.

 LABOUR-LED COALITION